natoriamilligan/flask-github-actions-aws/steps.md

 ## What I Learned
 - How to use Route 53 DNS service for an existing domain
-- How to create records in Route 53
+- How to create alias records in Route 53 to access AWS resources
 - How to redirect an S3 bucket to another S3 bucket